 The clinical rotations are located at several primary clinical sites:

-Ocean Medical Center (bulk of rotations)
+Ocean Medical Center (Inpatient, EPS, CL)

-Raritan Bay Medical Center (inpatient and possibly OPD)
+Raritan Bay Medical Center (Inpatient and EPS)

 Graduate medical education is based on the principle of progressively increasing levels of responsibility in caring for patients, under the supervision of the faculty.
 Faculty members closely monitor the progress of each resident in acquiring the skills necessary for advancement to the next level of training.
 In their evaluation of a resident’s progress, faculty members consider such factors as clinical experience, fund of knowledge, diagnostic abilities, clinical judgment, interpersonal and communication skills, professionalism, and the application of various treatment modalities.
 Each level of training, or postgraduate year (PGY), is defined by a set of competencies that the resident is expected to master.
 Upon achieving these standards, residents are afforded greater degrees of independence in patient care, at the discretion of the faculty.
 At all times, however, faculty remains ultimately responsible for all aspects of patient care.